Beowulf Maps

 Bronding is considered to be the island of Branno, off the western coast of Sweden, and north of the Geat territory, as shown in the map above.
 Others have placed the Brondings in south Norway, which as you can see on the map above is still further north.

-Beowulf, swam to the land of the Finns.
+Beowulf, on the other hand, swam to the land of the Finns.

 Now since this contest started in the land of the Geats, which is on the west side of Swedish peninsula, one can readily see from the map that Beowulf had a far longer swim.